LassoSoft/LassoGuide/source/operations/sessions.rst

    request.

--  **Storing data without using a database** -- Complex types such as arrays and maps can be stored in session variables.
+-  **Storing data without using a database** --
+   Any type that imports the :trait:`trait_serializable` trait can be stored in a session variable.
 A website with multiple forms can have the data from each form stored in a session and only placed in the database once the final form is submitted.
 Or, a shopping cart can be stored in a session and only placed in an orders table upon checkout.

 How Sessions Work